danlee041988/somerset-window-cleaning-site/README.md

   - `npm run dev -- -p 3001` and open http://localhost:3001

 - Fonts: We removed remote Google Fonts to avoid network dependency locally.
 We can switch to self‑hosted fonts later.

+- reCAPTCHA disabled locally:
+  - Set `NEXT_PUBLIC_RECAPTCHA_SITE_KEY_LOCAL` in `.env.local` to the Booking Form key, or rely on the built-in Google test key for development only.

 ## Alternate Preview (No Dev Server)
 If localhost ports are blocked, build a static export and serve it on a different port: